 Leadership and management is satisfactory.
-The management team works alongside staff in order to offer support.
+The manager works alongside staff in order to offer support and guidance.
 Staff work together as a team and are aware of their roles and responsibilities.
 There is an appraisal system in place to identify staff training needs and ensure the policies and procedures are consistently applied.
 Organisation of the planning is a team effort and a key worker system is in place for the recording of observations.

 Children are cared for in an environment where they can move around and explore freely.
 Familiar staff are always on hand to offer support and reassurance.
-This contributes to children feeling secure and content in the pre-school.
-Most policies and procedures are in place to support children's welfare and are shared with parents.
-There is a system in place to support staff through appraisal and training, The management team do not have the relevant up to date information regarding the National Standards and therefore are not familiar with the current legislation and guidance.
-For example, there is no recorded evidence to ensure that all staff are suitably qualified and vetted to care for children.
-This is a breach in regulation that may potentially put children at risk.
+This contributes to children feeling secure and content in the playgroup.
+Most policies and procedures are in place to support children's welfare, which are shared with parents.

 Overall, the provision does not meet the needs of the range of the children for whom it provides.